matthewlee222/bill-splitter/README.md

 # Bill Splitter

-I wrote a simple function that helps split the bill based on individiual items ordered.
+I wrote a simple function that helps split the bill based on individual items ordered.